-As a second main contribution of the paper, we establish that the estimation accuracy of MJPD is nearly optimal, where the near optimality refers to the fact that the jump point estimation rate of MJPD is identical to that of parametric jump or change point estimation except a factor of logarithm.
-Here the number of change points is allowed to diverge to infinity with the jump sizes shrinking to 0 at sufficiently slow rates.
-In particular, the estimation rate for MJPD is nearly the same as the parametric change point detection rate when the trend is piece-wise constant and the errors are i.i.d. (cf. e.g. \cite{siegmund1988}, \cite{dumbgen1991asymptotic} and \cite{muller1997two}).
+As a second main contribution of the paper, we establish that the estimation accuracy of MJPD is nearly optimal, where the near optimality refers to the fact that the jump point estimation rate of MJPD is identical to that of parametric jump estimation except a factor of logarithm.
+Here the number of jumps is allowed to diverge to infinity with the jump sizes shrinking to 0 at sufficiently slow rates.
+In particular, the estimation rate for MJPD is nearly the same as the parametric jump detection rate when the trend is piece-wise constant and the errors are i.i.d. (cf. e.g. \cite{siegmund1988}, \cite{dumbgen1991asymptotic} and \cite{muller1997two}).
 In other words, jump detection in the trend under complex temporal dynamics can be performed with nearly the same order of accuracy as in the independent case when MJPD is used.
+Technically, the above optimality results require careful manipulations of empirical processes of non-stationary time series for which probabilistic and moment bounds for non-stationary partial sums in \cite{liu2013probability} and large deviation results for heavy tailed sums in \cite{mikosch1998large} are useful.
 On the other hand, note that the optimality here is not in the sense of decision theoretical minimax risk over a large class of change point detection procedures (cf. e.g. \cite{ritov1990decision}, \cite{beibel1996note}).
-Technically, the above optimality results require careful manipulations of empirical processes of non-stationary time series for which probabilistic and moment bounds for non-stationary partial sums \cite{liu2013probability} and large deviation results for heavy tailed sums \cite{mikosch1998large} are useful.